nffdev/Luminar/Technical Documentation.md

 ```

 If a virtual machine is detected, Luminar adopts legitimate behavior to avoid detection, acting as a standard application without deploying its malicious components.

+## Privilege Escalation

+On a real system, Luminar proceeds to escalate privileges from standard user (USER) to administrator rights (ADMIN).